 3.3.
-With respect to Exchange Transactions, the parties agree that if one party fails to perform its delivery obligations under the Transaction except for Force Majeure, unless otherwise indicated on the Confirmation, the other party is required to perform its delivery obligations under the Transaction and shall be entitled to damages for the deficient volumes.
+With respect to Exchange Transactions, the parties agree that if one party fails to perform its delivery obligations under the Transaction except during a for Force Majeure event, unless otherwise indicated on the Confirmation, the other party is required to perform its delivery obligations under the Transaction and shall be entitled to damages for the deficient volumes.[needs to include damages for shortfall.
+At minimum add to the end of the last sentence, “calculated in accordance with Section 3.2”]

 3.4.
 In the event that more than one Transaction with the same Delivery Location exists between the Parties for any particular Delivery Period, all Firm Transactions shall be deemed delivered and received before any Standard Transactions.

 3.5.
 Seller shall only accept a claim of the Buyer for Product shortages on rail car or tank truck shipments when (i) the Product shortage for the relevant Month is in excess of one percent (1%) of the total loaded quantity recorded on the bill(s) of lading for such Month, (ii) the Buyer promptly notifies the Seller by telephone (followed by prompt written confirmation) of the Product shortage, (iii) the Buyer provides the Seller with a summary for the relevant Month of all loaded quantities, and (iv) the Buyer obtains a sworn affidavit attesting to the Product shortages from the destination railroad agent or delivering Carrier and submits said affidavit to the Seller with the Buyer’s claim of Product shortage.
-All claims by Buyer for Product shortages shall be made to Seller within the greater of five Business Days of Product Delivery or the time period required by Applicable Law or shall be conclusively deemed waived by Buyer, and Seller shall have no liability with respect thereto.
+All Claims by Buyer for Product shortages shall be made to Seller within the greater of five Business Days of Product Delivery or the time period required by Applicable Law or shall be conclusively deemed waived by Buyer, and Seller shall have no liability with respect thereto.

-3.6 In the event of a Supply Shortage at a Delivery Location, Seller shall (i) reduce its deliveries for all of its Standard Transactions at the Delivery Location on a pro rata basis, based on the Contract Quantities and (ii) have no obligation to purchase Product from other sources to supply Buyer at the Delivery Location nor provide an alternative mode of transportation or alternate Delivery Location.
+3.6 In the event of a Supply Shortage for all its Standard Transactions at a Delivery Location, Seller shall (i) reduce its deliveries at the Delivery Location on a pro rata basis, based on the Contract Quantities and (ii) have no obligation to purchase Product from other sources to supply Buyer at the Delivery Location nor provide an alternative mode of transportation or alternate Delivery Location.
 No delay, failure or omission by Seller in the performance of any Standard obligation shall be deemed a breach of this Contract nor shall it create any liability for any damages whatsoever if such delay, failure or omission arises from any Supply Shortage.

 Transportation, Nominations and Imbalances